LPhilip-CS/Spotify-Replay/README.md

 ## Project Structure:
 Data Cleaning:
-- All the data cleaning was done within the Power query editor within Power BI.
+- All the data cleaning was done in the Power Query editor within Power BI.
-- Including correcting errors, standardizing column formats, and nullifying missing values.
+- Correcting errors, standardizing column formats, and nullifying missing values.
 - Establish relationships between different tables in the dataset (Calendar).

 Exploratory Data Analysis (EDA):
 - Focuses on extracting meaningful insights from the dataset using power query.
 - Discover trends and relationships between attributes and elements of music.
+- Uncover patterns related to popular tracks, genres, and artists, providing insights into user preferences.
 - Aggregate data over time to observe popular trends among tracks, artists, and albums.
-- Explore correlations between life expectancy and other variables using the correlation coefficient (if applicable).

 Visualization:
 - Explore the 'Spotify Replay.pbix' file for interactive charts and graphs by exporting the 'Spotify replay RAW.xlsx' file.